ghm17/LOGODetect/README.md

 * `PATH_TO_LDSC` (required): Full path to the directory that contains the script of LDSC.
 * `PATH_TO_GENOME_PARTITION` (required): Full path to the genome partition file.
 Sample data in `./LOGODetect/block_partition.txt` is provided.
 * `PATH_TO_OUTFILE` (required): Full directory to the output regions (and the temporary files).
+* `CHR` (optional): The chromosome number, perform chromosome-specific analysis if provided.
 * `N_CORE` (optional): Number of cores used in parallel computing.
 Default is 20.

 ### A concrete example